 - Email Brenda Shearer at

-) and the school district calendar can be found via the LVUSD webpage
+).
+The school district calendar can be found on the LVUSD webpage

 Please remember that 2014-15 kindergarten registration is proceeding.
 Children turning 5 on or before September 1, 2014 are considered age appropriate for kindergarten.
 Students turning 5 between September 1 and December 2, 2014 are considered age appropriate for our Journeys, 2-year kindergarten program.
 Details on Journeys can be found under programs on our district webpage

 .
 If you have an incoming kindergarten student and have not yet registered, please do so as soon as possible.
 Please also spread the word to neighbors who have children ready for school for the first time, next year.